Society-In-Shadow/ExpressedRealms/documentation/docs/permissionsAndPolicies.md

 While doing that, it will store if the permission has been assigned to the user or not, allowing for static checking across the front end.

-Below is an example of how you can use it.
+Below is an old example of how you can use it.

 ```ts
 import { userPermissionStore } from '@/stores/userPermissionStore.ts'